 The annual Holocaust Lecture is sponsored by the Jewish studies program at Ithaca College.
 For more information contact Rebecca Lesses, associate professor and coordinator of Jewish studies, at (607) 274-3556 or firstname.lastname@example.org.

-Originally published in Media Relations: Hidden History of Warsaw Ghetto is Topic of Holocaust Lecture at Ithaca College.
+Originally published in IC News: Hidden History of Warsaw Ghetto is Topic of Holocaust Lecture at Ithaca College.